giovannabbottino/notebook/_docs/data_structure/tree.md

 }
 ```

-You alredy know how to access, insert and delete a Node from the SBT.
+You alredy know how to access, insert and delete a Node from the BST.
 Now let's, understand the logic for Inorder, Preorder and Posorder.
-For that, we will use some print.
+To achieve this, we will use some print.

-Like we said before in tree traversal, each one followns a order.
+Like we said before in tree traversal, each one follows a order.
 Inorder is left and then root, Preorder is root and then left and finally Postorder left and then right.

-Using a recursive function and prints we can just:
+Using a recursive function and prints we can just make recursives calls to print first the left, then the root and finally the right.

 ```c
 void printTreeInorder(Node * node){